abe33/widjet-validation/README.md

 The `form-validation` widget adds a `validate` method on each targets and registers itself by default for the `submit` event to run the validation.

-The main difference with `live-validation`, beside the registered events, is that the form validation consists in running the validator on each field matching the `required` selector and to prevent the form submission if any of these fields didn't validate.
+The main difference with `live-validation`, beside the registered events, is that the form validation consists in running the validator on each field matching the `fieldSelector` selector and to prevent the form submission if any of these fields didn't validate.

 ## Core Principles